On the Farm

 Program Overview

-On the Farm is a Christian education resource in which children learn about Christian growth through a farming theme.
+On the Farm is a church education resource in which children learn about Christian growth through a farming theme.
 The church is transformed into a family farm, in which children assume the role of farm hands and are gathered into groups by age.

 Children are formed into groups which remain together during the week.
 These groups of children, usually assembled by age group, rotate from one area of the farm to another, learning about growing with God.